 The big event of the day came when I spotted a four foot long thick black stick in the woods, where I had cleared branches to be burned in the camp fire.
 I thought to myself that it must have just fallen out of the tree.
 Then it moved.
 Ohhhh.

-I suspect the missing young woodpecker provided a meal for the rat snake.
-The rat snake may also be the reason we see few birds at the Camp these days.
+I suspect the missing young woodpecker provided a meal for the snake.
+The snake may also be the reason we see few birds at the Camp these days.

 This incident is a great incentive to get our mouse problem under control.
 I am hoping we can do that this summer, but probably not.
 Attila wants to tear the bottom covering off the bottom of the trailer, gut it, seal the whole thing thoroughly with hardware cloth, then re-insulate with metal thermal bubble roll.
 That should work but what a job!
 This isn’t something that he can do in bits and pieces, he needs a good go at it.
 I don’t think we have enough vacation time to actually take a week vacation, so perhaps next year.